Inumbratus/Inumbratus.github.io/index.md

 *	CPR Dummy

 ### Focus 3 &  Wrist Trackers
-Unforunately, the hand tracking on the Focus 3 was rather inaccurate at the time (It hadn't been released yet, I was working with a prototype), so in order to have any sort of accuracy in recording player input (For grading their performance), the wrist trackers were used, as they were far more accurate.
+Unfortunately, the hand tracking on the Focus 3 was rather inaccurate at the time (It hadn't been released yet, I was working with a prototype), so in order to have any sort of accuracy in recording player input (For grading their performance), the wrist trackers were used, as they were far more accurate.
 So I strapped one of the two wrist trackers around a CPR dummy's neck, and the other around my wrist, and from that was able to accurately determine compression depth, rate, and hand position for scoring.